ubffm/oaipmharvest/README.md

 non-standard use cases and supporting endpoints that behave slightly out of the ordinary.
 If you just need the standard feature set, you might be better off with something more mature and better tested.

-_oaipmharvest_ will connect to a given OAI-endpoint and store its responses in a given output folder.
-It enables you to make incremental requests from the given OAI-endpoint or even restrict the result set by a given date.
+_oaipmharvest_ will connect to a given OAI endpoint and, by default, store its responses in an output folder.
+It enables you to make incremental requests from the given OAI-endpoint or restrict the result set by a given date.
 In addition to that, it provides several features to dynamically construct set specifiers from smaller parts.

 **This is an alpha release.
 Use with caution.**